RecNes/aalaras/README.md

 ## Automatic Alt Argument Assigner

 # Description:
-This tool does scan destination diretory for html files and assigns random word from given keywords in the source file to the empty "alt" argument in <img> tags.
+This tool does scan destination directory for html files and assigns random word from given keywords in the source file to the empty "alt" argument in <img> tags.
 Keywords are must be comma seperated without newline.